Organ concerto (Bach): Weimar concerto transcriptions

 In his Weimar period Bach transcribed concertos by, among others, Antonio Vivaldi and Prince Johann Ernst of Saxe-Weimar for organ and for harpsichord.
 Most of the harpsichord transcriptions probably originated between July 1713 and July 1714.
 The organ concertos, BWV 592–596, are scored for two manual keyboards and pedal, and probably originated from 1714 to 1717.

 Concerto in G major, BWV 592

 This concerto is a transcription of Prince Johann Ernst of Saxe-Weimar's Violin Concerto a 8 in G major.
 Bach arranged the same concerto for harpsichord (BWV 592a).
+There are three movements: